 An RFID reader can be categorized into two parts:

 Mobile RFID - When a mobile interacts with RFID technology in order to get the information.
 How does it work?
 This technology enables mobile devices with embedded micro RFID readers to read RFID tags.

-Fixed RFID – As the name suggests fixed RFID are placed in stationary point such as Tollbooth, Entry & exit points of Mall.
+Fixed RFID - As the name suggests fixed RFID are placed in stationary point such as Tollbooth, Entry & exit points of the Mall.

 An RFID antenna comprises a curl with at least one winding and a coordinating system.
 It emanates the electromagnetic waves created by the reader and gets the RF signals from the transponder.
 An RFID framework can be planned with the goal that the electromagnetic field is always generated by a sensor.

 These transponders are making RFID innovation user-friendly and accurate.
 These transponders are more affordable to create, and they can be created small enough to fit on any item.

 There are four types of RFID tags Active, semi-active, semi-passive, and passive RFID tags.
 Active & semi-active transponders work on a battery basis.